unl-nimbus-lab/pymavswarm/.github/CONTRIBUTING.md

 `pymavswarm` uses `pre-commit` to run code formatting checks such as `black`, `flake8`, `pydocstyle`, and `isort`.
-If you have installed the project using one of our recommended local develompent configurations, you may run `pre-commit` using the following command:
+If you have installed the project using one of our recommended local development configurations, you may run `pre-commit` using the following command:

 ```bash
 pre-commit run --all-files
 ```

 We *strongly* recommend running `pre-commit` before committing your code to ensure that your commit follows our code style conventions.
 Any warnings from these checks will cause the CI to fail.

 ### Type hints